 3 or more years experience with test automation using tools such as JUnit, Jest

-Experience with cloud services, and containerization using Docker and Kubernetes
+Experience with cloud services, and containerization using technology such as Docker and Kubernetes

-Experience with AWS cloud services, including serverless services
+Experience with cloud services (e.g. AWS), including serverless services

-Experience with graph data stores such as Neo4j, Amazon Neptune, and query languages such as GraphQL
+Experience with graph data stores such as Neo4j or Amazon Neptune

 Experience migrating legacy systems to a modern technology stack